NexPort-Solutions/premier-responder-documentation/General Questions.md

-The guide cards for the selected call type are listed in the chief complaint question drop down that is configured in the [Universal Questions Editor](General%20Questions%20Editor.htm).
+The guide cards for the selected call type are listed in the chief complaint question drop down that is configured in the [Universal Questions Editor](General Questions Editor.md).
 Prior to selecting a complaint, the subsequent tabs of the active call window are blank.
 The complaint selection determines the information that populates these tabs.
-To move past the primary questions to the [Key Questions](Vital%20Points.htm) or another tab, a complaint selection must be made.
+To move past the primary questions to the [Key Questions](Vital Points.md) or another tab, a complaint selection must be made.

 # Remote Operation